akrags1602/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-This dataset contains information about car model, brand, kilometers covered, mileage, number of seats, transmission type, and
+This dataset contains information about car model, brand, kilometers covered, mileage, number of seats, transmission type, owner type etc. and these are used to predict car price.
+After processing the data, I visualized the predictors along with the outcome to uncover some trends.
+Then, I transformed the nominal and ordinal variables before modelling and fit a random forest regressor and a lasso cross validation model to see which model performs better is predicting better.
+Hyperparameter tuning was done to identify the ideal parameters to achieve optimal model performance.